jminer/rust-avro/README.md

 - Partial decoding support (lacking reference types, like the IDL file parsing)

 I'd like to see support for more Avro features in the future.

+# Compatibility tests

+This library has some tests that it is compatible with the Java Avro implementation (which I think is the reference implementation).
+The tests require that Java is installed.
+For this reason, they are disabled by default; running `cargo test` will not run them.
+To run them, you must run `cargo test --feature java-compat`.
+The first time one of the tests is run, it will download the compiled Java implementation of Avro.